by Tim Leogrande, BSIT, MSCP, Ed.S.

 <aside> 💡

-Accordingly, businesses should most likely wait until AI developers provide improved visibility, control, and security before integrating these agents into any business process that requires security and dependability.
+Accordingly, enterprises may want to wait until AI developers provide improved visibility, control, and security before integrating these agents into any process that requires security and dependability.

 </aside>